Ariana Grande’s Coachella Lemon Thrower Identified In Video, ‘That Was Me’

 It’s been two days since Ariana Grande was attacked by a “literal lemon,” per Cosmopolitan.
-Allegations of Ariana’s $8 million Coachella pay being “double” that of Lemonade singer, Beyonce’s were debunked by The Inquisitr on April 21.
-Nonetheless, fans don’t appear to have digested the facts.
+Allegations of Ariana’s $8 million Coachella pay being “double” that offered to Lemonade singer Beyonce in 2018 were debunked by The Inquisitr on April 21.
+Nonetheless, some fans don’t appear to have digested the facts.
 The attack is largely considered to be directly related to the Beyonce/Ariana pay storm.

 The mystery lemon thrower has now been identified.

-As Ace Showbiz reports, a female going by the name Jo appears to have claimed responsibility for the incident.
+As Ace Showbiz reports, a female going by the name of Jo appears to have claimed responsibility for the incident.
 The media outlet quotes a tweet from Jo, although it seems to have been deleted.

-“I feel bad for throwing that lemon at Ariana but it was kiiiind offff funny.”
+“I feel bad for throwing that lemon at Ariana but it was kiiiind [sic] offff [sic] funny.”

-Deleted tweets don’t make for major headlines.
-Video footage, on the other hand, does. @ghostinhardy’s Twitter account now comes with Snapchat footage showing a young female confessing to having thrown the fruit.
+Deleted tweets don’t often make for major headlines.
+Video footage, on the other hand, does.
+A Twitter account belonging to @ghostinhardy now comes with Snapchat footage showing a young female confessing to having thrown the fruit.
 The only confusion lies in the Snapchat account appearing to belong to a girl named Olivia Nelson.
-The video shows a girl (possibly Olivia) in a car as she reads the lemon-pelting headline from her phone.
+The video shows a girl (possibly Olivia) in a car, and she reads the lemon-pelting headline from her phone.
 “That was me!” is her reaction.
-Her words are followed by laughter from an unidentified voice – likely the person at the wheel.
+Her words are followed by laughter from an unidentified source – likely the person at the wheel.

 here’s the girl who threw the lemon at ariana’s snapchat story no words pic.twitter.com/170CdPo6Hy